SkyRui/Debatetimer/readme.txt

-Git is a version control system
+DebateTimer is a timer sofware 1.0. it build with Qt5.6.0.
-Git is free sofware
+Debate of competition system is ShiBo.

-DebateTimer is a timer sofware. it use Qt5.6.0
+Using the MIT open source license. author e-mail: 924080095@qq.com